Marriott's Starwood hack hits up to 500 million customers

 Some customers complained to Marriott on Twitter, where Starwood was among the top trending U.S. topics.
 They used terms including “duped,” “angry” and “merger disaster” to express frustration over the incident.

-Attorneys filed a lawsuit in a Maryland federal court within hours of the disclosure which seeks class-action status for customers whose data was exposed in the breach.

-The complaint accuses Marriott of negligence as well as deceptive and unfair trade practices and sought unspecified financial compensation for harm caused by exposure of their data.

-The company said on its website that it learned of the breach on Sept.
+Marriott said it learned of the breach on Sept.
 8 when an internal security tool sent an alert about suspicious activity.

 “We fell short of what our guests deserve,” Marriott Chief Executive Arne Sorenson said in a statement.